geikha/hydra-antlia/funcs.md

   // Shows a light blue 2:1 rectangle over a light red background.
   // Over them a circle, which color is the average of the previous.
 ```

+### Cycling through colors

+`[red,purple].fast(.2).smooth()`

+Remember you can use the Hydra's cycling function.
+Just make an Array of colors to get it working.

+Thanks to [v21](https://github.com/v21) for his code that made this function compatible with colors as Arrays.

 ## Color effects